liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/03-indexing.markdown

 # Indexing Model Entities

-Model entities are searchable when their data fields are sent to the search engine, to be later used during a search.
+Model entities are searchable when their data fields are indexed by the search engine.

 ## Contributing Model Entity Fields to the Index